nhrones/BuenoCache-JS/readme.md

   - Zero dependencies
   - Zero network requirements

+### 100K user objects

+### Instantanious ordering, filtering, pagination of 100K users

-This BuenoCache example persists a collection of _user-objects_ in an IndexedDB
+This BuenoCache example persists a collection of 100k _user-objects_ in an IndexedDB
   - Note: this cache service with proper transactions in place, will work with almost any persitence service.
 I've used localStorage, IndexedDB, SQLite, and DenoKv.
 To insure a _consistent cache_, all DB-mutations must be wrapped in a transaction.

 ![alt text](table.png)